 MX Records

-Routes your emails to the right destination.
+Routes your emails to the right destination

 SPF & DMARC Records

-Protects your domain from unauthorized use.
+Protects your domain from unauthorized use

 DKIM CNAME Records

-Verifies your emails are genuinely from you.
+Verifies your emails are genuinely from you

 How to Add DNS Records

-If you’re setting up DNS records after sign-up, navigate to Settings → Domain in the left navigation menu, then click on “DNS Records” to access the DNS configuration page.
+You can configure DNS records either during the initial sign-up flow or later from your account settings.
+If you’re setting up DNS records after sign-up, navigate to Settings → DNS Records in the left navigation menu to access the DNS configuration page.

 1